Eva Mendes Offers Help To Fellow Mothers

-Los Angeles, Feb 17 (IANS) Actress Eva Mendes has confessed handling kids during lockdown has been challenging to say the least.
+Los Angeles, Feb 17: Actress Eva Mendes confessed handling kids during lockdown has been challenging to say the least.
 Eva, who has two daughters with actor Ryan Gosling, also shared parenting tips with fellow mothers.

 “Full on Mom mode.
 I’ve graduated from my man’s sweats to a robe.
 All day.
 File under: stopped caring for now.
 (And anyone else out there go horse-like on selfie mode?),” she wrote, with a picture in grey robe that she posted on Instagram.